 3. A PAGE FROM A COOL MAGAZINE, BOOK, OR CATALOGUE

-Some people might find this sacrilegious, but I’m not one of those people.
-Unless it is a really expensive, limited edition, one of a kind book or magazine that could possibly make you some $$$ one day – then why not utilize it?!
+Some people might find tearing a page out of a coffee table book sacrilegious.
+However, unless it is a really expensive, limited edition, one of a kind book or magazine that could possibly make you some $$$ one day – then why not utilize it?!
 I LOVE Kinfolk Magazine and they have the most beautiful design/photos/artwork inside.
-And, in all honesty I never actually open any of my Kinfolks.
-They just sit in a decorative pile in my living room (like the rest of my coffee table books).
-So, why not adorn my walls with it’s beautiful pages?!
-My friend Cassandra and I were talking about how awesome it would be to actually just make a whole gallery wall out of a Kinfolk book – #goals.
+I plan on making a whole gallery wall out of a Kinfolk book in my office.
 I will for sure be doing that one day when we move into a bigger place and I have some more gallery wall real estate to work with.

 If you don’t have a Kinfolk, fret not.
 I’m certain you have some sort of cool book, magazine, or catalogue that will work!
 Tearing a page out of a novel and framing it looks really awesome too.
 Same with cook books!
-I have an old cook book with my favorite recipe in it, and I plan on tearing that out and framing it (I just have nowhere to put it at the moment).
-Catalogues often have filler pages with really pretty designs on them too, so flip through them before tossing them in the trash!
-Urban Outfitters and Free People have the coolest catalogues btw – so don’t throw them away without checking for art!
+Catalogues often have filler pages with really pretty designs on them too, so flip through them before tossing them in the trash.
+Urban Outfitters and Free People have the coolest catalogues btw – so don’t throw them away without checking for cool prints.

 4. A COOL COASTER

-I collect cool coasters (*disposable coasters* I don’t steal real coasters from people I promise).
+I collect cool (disposable) coasters from restaurants.
 Whenever we travel I always have my eyes peeled for unique coasters at the restaurants and bars we go to.
 This one below is my FAVORITE coaster ever from my favorite restaurant in Paris: La Palette.
 Any time I go there, or any time someone I know goes, I grab (or have them grab) a handful of them.

-**Framing a coaster is easy-peasy.
+**Framing a coaster is easy.
 I didn’t even matte this onto a real sheet of paper – it is just the backside of the frame!